chbrown13/class-ops/Workshops/Development/Install.md

 >   * If you get any error about permissions, try adding `sudo`
 >   * If it says you need to update, then update!

-Click on the following image to start the exercise. **_To submit this assignment, take a screenshot of the environment test results in Docable after clicking the CHECK button after completing this activity._**
+Click on the following image to start the exercise.

 <a href="https://devops.docable.cloud/chrisparnin/v/61b3ed6a7db4f2fc6edefd59">
 <img src="https://raw.githubusercontent.com/CSC-DevOps/Course/master/Content/Basics/resources/imgs/install-packages-notebook-preview.png">